- What we do

 - Get connected

 Mango members on Placement: Louise O'Rourke in Papua New Guinea with Mission Aviation Fellowship

 (Above) Louise at work with the MAF air crew

-Louise O'Rourke has been a Mango register member for more than a year, and has previously been placed by Mango as a consultant.
+Louise O'Rourke has been a Mango register member for over ten years, and has previously been placed by Mango as a consultant.
 Louise recently completed her second Mango placement, a three week position with Mission Aviation Fellowship (MAF) in Papua New Guinea.
 Below, Louise tells us how she worked with MAF, flying to remote locations around Papua New Guinea, discovering how the remote locations they work in can be sources of both beauty and struggle.

 This January, whilst travelling around Australia and New Zealand, I spent three weeks in Papua New Guinea on a voluntary Mango assignment with Mission Aviation Fellowship.
 I had read about PNG beforehand which had aroused my curiosity to visit the country.
 I really enjoyed the field work which involved visiting the bases to carry out internal audit checks and on the job training.
 MAF provides essential services to these remote communities which otherwise would be inaccessible to them.
 MAF have a solid reputation in PNG and I could clearly see that for myself when visiting the bases and how the community had such regard for MAF and its pilots and staff.
 I was welcomed warmly by everyone that I met on the MAF team and felt at home quite quickly.